opensearch-project/documentation-website/_search-plugins/search-pipelines/index.md

 GET /_nodes/search_pipelines
 ```
 {% include copy-curl.html %}

-In addition to the processors provided by OpenSearch, additional processors may be provided by plugins.
-{: .note}

 The response contains the `search_pipelines` object that lists the possible request and response processors: